observabilitystack/o11y-workshop/README.md

 # 🔎 (Open Source) Observability Test Drive Workshop

-> 📍 DevOpsCon Munich 2022
+> 📍 DevOpsCon Berlin 2023

 This is the code and slides we'll be using during our observability workshop.